nkan001/Image-Version/README.txt

-get most updated app code from carlos branch!!
+get most updated app code from carlos branch!! (as of 7 Nov)